Axway/api-builder-docs/content/en/docs/how_to/debug_a_flow.md

 ## Advanced mode

 While **Basic** mode only allows you to test values of the **params** parameter and automatically provides other parameters, **Advanced** mode gives you full control over providing every parameter to your flow.
 All flows can be debugged in Advanced mode.
-This is the only mode available to flows which aren't bound to Endpoints, since these flows have customizable parameters and {{% variables/apibuilder_prod_name %}} won't be able to provide defaults.
+This is the only mode available to flows which are not bound to Endpoints, since these flows have customizable parameters and {{% variables/apibuilder_prod_name %}} will not be able to provide defaults.

 For flows that also have **Basic** mode, you should first click on the **Switch to Advanced** button.

 ![Screenshot_2020-09-24_at_10.30.48](/Images/screenshot_2020_09_24_at_10_30_48.png)

-If you don't see this button, then the flow only has **Advanced** mode available.
+If you do not see this button, then the flow only has **Advanced** mode available.

 ![Screenshot_2020-09-24_at_10.42.49](/Images/screenshot_2020_09_24_at_10_42_49.png)